 Ralph Peer devoted most of August 4, 1927, to clearing up the wreckage of the Jimmie Rodgers Entertainers.
 (See yesterday’s blog post if that doesn’t ring a bell).

-The giveaway, though, is that the Alabamians recorded only one song with Peer.
-Everybody else who recorded at Bristol recorded at least two songs – because records had two sides, virtually always by the same artist (for accounting purposes – it made calculating royalties easier), and a single song was commercially unreleasable.
+The giveaway, though, is that the Alabamians recorded only one song for Peer.
+Everybody else who recorded at Bristol recorded at least two songs – because records had two sides, virtually always by the same artist (for accounting purposes, because it made calculating royalties easier), and a single song was commercially unreleasable.

-For the implications of finding two rather than one iconic act, see today’s blog post.
+For the implications of finding two iconic acts rather than one, see today’s blog post.

 August 5: 90 Years Ago Today in Bristol …